CountGD++: Generalized Prompting for Open-World Counting: Further Quantitative Results

 \subsection{Results in More Prompt Settings}

 While in the main paper we only had room for presenting the results on FSCD-147~\cite{m_Ranjan-etal-CVPR21} given text only, in \cref{tab:fscd147_full} we also include results given the three internal (provided) exemplars only, or both the text and the internal (provided) exemplars.
 In the text-only prompt setting, our approach also uses the synthetic and pseudo-exemplars, since these are generated automatically given text only.
+In all settings, the adaptive cropping procedure described in \cref{subsec:inference} is applied.
+Furthermore, in the settings where internal exemplars are provided, the SAM Test-time normalization introduced in \cite{countgd} is applied to help avoid double counting.
+Note, the AP and AP50 are calculated based on the boxes after adaptive cropping but not test-time normalization.
+This is because the test-time normalization does not improve the bounding boxes, only the predicted count.
+Please see the caption of \cref{tab:fscd147_full} for further details.

 In the text-only setting, \methodName\ is the superior method, achieving the best detection accuracy and the lowest counting RMSE among both methods that can and cannot output bounding boxes.
-Given exemplars only, \methodName\ achieves a competitive counting MAE and the lowest counting RMSE among methods that output boxes. \methodName's detection accuracy is significantly better than CountGD-Box's~\cite{countvid}, and its counting accuracy is much better than CountGD's~\cite{countgd}.
+Given exemplars only, \methodName\ achieves the lowest counting MAE for all methods and the lowest counting RMSE among methods that output boxes. \methodName's detection accuracy is significantly better than CountGD-Box's~\cite{countvid}, and its counting accuracy is much better than CountGD's~\cite{countgd}.
 In the multi-modal setting, when both text and internal exemplars are provided, \methodName\ achieves competitive counting accuracy with CountGD, significantly better counting accuracy than CountGD-Box, and significantly better detection accuracy over CountGD-Box.